himslm01/himslm01.github.io/VPN/wstunnel_wireguard.md

 sudo apt install curl ncat tcpdump
 ```

-## Configure Traefik ingress
+## Configure Træfik ingress

-I'm going to start in the bottom right of the network topology diagram by configuring [Traefik](https://traefik.io/traefik/), and then work towards each of the two ends.
+I'm going to start in the bottom right of the network topology diagram by configuring [Træfik](https://traefik.io/traefik/), and then work towards each of the two ends.
 This is the easiest way to test that every component works before I continue to the next component.

-[Traefik](https://traefik.io/traefik/) is a reverse-proxy service, accepting incoming https connections from the Internet.
-[Traefik](https://traefik.io/traefik/) will be terminating TLS with a trusted certificate and routing the incoming web-socket connection onto the [WSTunnel](https://github.com/erebe/wstunnel/) server.
+[Træfik](https://traefik.io/traefik/) is a reverse-proxy service, accepting incoming https connections from the Internet.
+[Træfik](https://traefik.io/traefik/) will be terminating TLS with a trusted certificate and routing the incoming web-socket connection onto the [WSTunnel](https://github.com/erebe/wstunnel/) server.

-This guide assumes that [Traefik](https://traefik.io/traefik/) is running in a [Kubernetes](https://kubernetes.io/) cluster, and the [Traefik](https://traefik.io/traefik/) `websecure` `entrypoint` is publicly accessible from the Internet via some form of `LoadBalancer`.
+This guide assumes that [Træfik](https://traefik.io/traefik/) is running in a [Kubernetes](https://kubernetes.io/) cluster, and the [Træfik](https://traefik.io/traefik/) `websecure` `entrypoint` is publicly accessible from the Internet via some form of `LoadBalancer`.

-### Traefik routing to Services with ExternalNames
+### Træfik routing to Services with ExternalNames

-[Traefik](https://traefik.io/traefik/) must allow routing to `Services` of `type` `ExternalName`.
-As described [in this post](https://community.traefik.io/t/allowexternalnameservices-parameter-not-working-well-in-helm-chart/11653/3), in [Traefik](https://traefik.io/traefik/) version 2 my [Traefik](https://traefik.io/traefik/) `Deployment` had to be updated by adding the following into the [Traefik](https://traefik.io/traefik/) `container`'s `args`, and restarting the deployment.
+[Træfik](https://traefik.io/traefik/) must allow routing to `Services` of `type` `ExternalName`.
+As described [in this post](https://community.traefik.io/t/allowexternalnameservices-parameter-not-working-well-in-helm-chart/11653/3), in [Træfik](https://traefik.io/traefik/) version 2 my [Træfik](https://traefik.io/traefik/) `Deployment` had to be updated by adding the following into the [Træfik](https://traefik.io/traefik/) `container`'s `args`, and restarting the deployment.

 ```console
             - '--providers.kubernetesingress.allowemptyservices=true'